vultraz168/SS13-cdd/README.md

 allow communication with this system.

 # Usage
-Variables in `daemare.py` should be configured to intended values.
+Variables in `daemare.py` should be configured to intended values. `git`, `DreamDaemon`, and `DreamMaker` must be on PATH, and `pip install uvicorn` must be available.
 Instead of launching Dream Daemon directly, `python daemare.py` should be used to launch the BYOND server, because the daemare will now be responsible for starting and stopping the server as needed.
 No manual changes to tracked files should be